DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

-# Sensitivity Analysis and Bayesian Calibration of a Constitutive Soil Model Using quoFEM
+# Sensitivity Analysis, Bayesian Calibration and FOrward Propagation of Uncertainties Using quoFEM

 **Pedro Arduino - University of Washington** <br/>
 **Sang-Ri Yi and** <br/>